shuta13/shuta13/README.md

 [![License: WTFPL](https://img.shields.io/badge/License-WTFPL-brightgreen.svg)](http://www.wtfpl.net/about/)

-<div align="center">👁</div>

 <div align="center">

 ```
-When you gaze long into the abyss.
-The abyss gazes also into you.
+👁 When you gaze long into the abyss.
+The abyss gazes also into you. 👁
 ```

 </div>